cshaw-dmg/TemporalPOC/ContractWorker/README.md

 2. The **ContractWorker** picks up and executes the necessary activities and child workflows.
 4. Upon completion, the worker updates the workflow state.
 5. The workflow result is returned to the client.

+## Edge Case Test
+This workflow also tests an edge case where a given service has an outdated proto definition but if a child workflow is called with an updated proto definition that child workflow will see all the fields